realtimeradio/rcf_design/docs/30-Requirements.md

 In order that, after correction, the relative phase of two antenna signals not change by more than $1^\circ$ over time, delays must be updated at least 360 times every $\frac{1}{7.3}$ seconds.
 This yields the further requirement:

-- *RcfR-00010*: RCF shall be capable of updating the delay applied to each antenna signal at least 2628 times per second.
+- *RcfR-0010*: RCF shall be capable of updating the delay applied to each antenna signal at least 2628 times per second.

+## Beamforming

+*ScR-0025* states that the DSA2000 system shall be capable of simultaneously forming beams with 4 different phase centers within the primary beam, and coherently dedispersing these time-streams.
+De-dispersion is the purview of the PT subsystem and is outside the scope of RCF.
+However, with the following requirement the formation of beams is explicity made part of the RCF system:

+- *RcfR-0011*: RCF shall form 4 dual-polarization voltage streams, using the *TC* data products defined by *RcfR-0004*.

 ## Summary